-This is the most valid of King’s criticisms of the film.
-Wendy does nothing to save her family, instead, she stands there and takes Jack’s verbal abuse about interrupting his work and nods as if she is a dog cowering in the corner.
+This is the most valid of King’s criticisms.
+Wendy doesn’t do much to save her family.
+Instead, she stands there and takes Jack’s verbal abuse about interrupting his work and nods as if she is a dog cowering in the corner.
 She fails to act when Danny is attacked in Room 237, instead she smokes and paces her bedroom, swearing to get them out of there.
 Then she, um, goes to bed.
 This gives Jack enough time to sabotage the SnowCat (their only means of escape), destroy the radio (their only connection to the outside world) and descend further into his psychosis thanks to the spirit of Mr. Grady.

-Towards the end of the film, she does stand up for herself and tries her best to stop Jack from hurting them.
-She hits him in the head with a bat (although with terrible form… come on, Wendy), slashes his hand with a knife and screams an awful lot.
+Near the end of the film, she does stand up for herself, and tries her best to stop Jack from hurting them.
+She hits him in the head with a bat (although with terrible form… come on, Wendy), slashes his hand with a knife, and screams an awful lot.
 This all comes way too late, and a smart woman who truly cared for her family would have gotten out of there at the first signs of paranormal interference or murderous rage.
 In other words, she is “presented as this sort of screaming dishrag”.

-I agree with King that Kubrick devolved Wendy into a prop for Jack to rage against, but I don’t agree with many people’s assumption that she is a wasted character in the film.
+I agree with King that Kubrick devolved Wendy into a prop for Jack to rage against, but I don’t agree with many people’s assumption that she is a wasted character.
 She takes Jack’s verbal assaults, deflects his anger, tries to keep Danny from making his father mad, allows him his privacy and continues to hope that he will not hurt them.
-In other words, Wendy is in a abusive relationship and cannot break out of the cycle.
-It is impossible for me to truly get into the headspace of someone who continues to be with a man who abuses them or their children, but this film is a glimpse into that world.
-She stays by his side through the drinking, the fighting, the screaming and the hitting, and she holds onto this tiny sliver of hope that she will someday see the Jack that she fell in love with come back.
+In other words, Wendy is in a abusive relationship and can’t find a way to break the cycle.
+It is impossible for me to get into the headspace of someone who continues to be with a man who abuses them or their children, but this film is a glimpse into that world.
+She stays by his side through the drinking, the fighting, the screaming, and the hitting, holding onto this tiny sliver of hope that she will someday see the Jack that she fell in love with again.

 #3- The Overlook

-In the novel, the Overlook Hotel is the evil tearing the family apart.
+In the novel, the Overlook Hotel is the source of the evil tearing at the family.
 It has haunted hedge animals and possessed fire hoses that attack and try to claim Danny’s powers for it’s own vile vortices to contain.
 In the film, the hotel is just that: a hotel.
-Sure, it is probably haunted by overly-bloodied elevators, disintegrating bathing women and fellating bear-men, but it does not have the powers over the physical world described in the book.
-So which is more effective?
+Sure, it’ss probably haunted by overly-bloodied elevators, disintegrating nudie women, and fellating dog-men, but it doesn’t have the powers over the physical world described in the book.
+So, which is more effective?

-I believe that Kubrick’s version of the hotel is, by far, the most horrific version of the secluded setting.
-This harkens back to the argument about Jack/John’s motivations, in that the Overlook is seen as a possessive force in the novel.
+I believe Kubrick’s version of the hotel is, by far, the most horrific version of the secluded setting.
+This harkens back to the argument about Jack/John’s motivations, where the Overlook is seen as a possessive force.
 Possessions, I say again, can be beaten.
 They can be thwarted by good men with good intentions.
-The hedge animals were terrifying in the book and they gave 10-year-old me nightmares, but they are an example of how the hotel manipulates physical things for its own gain.
-It is a sentient character in the novel, but only a setting in the film.
+The hedge animals were terrifying in the book and they gave 10-year-old me nightmares, but they’re an example of how the hotel manipulates the physical world for its own gain.
+It’s a sentient character in the novel, but only a setting in the film.

 “[The Overlook] is simply a conduit for the chaos created by Jack and his insanity.”

-The true evil of the film comes from Jack Torrance and not a scrapbook in the boiler room.
-There is a sentience there, I admit, because it tends to attract men with hate in their heart to it’s caretaker’s quarters, but it isn’t the cause of these actions.
+The true evil of the film comes from Jack Torrance, and not a scrapbook in the boiler room.
+There is a sentience there, I admit, because the hotel tends to attract men with hate in their heart to its caretaker’s quarters, but it doesn’t cause their actions.
 In the film, the hotel itself has no grand scheme.
 It doesn’t want Danny’s psychic powers or anything else from the Torrance family.
 It is is simply a conduit for the chaos created by Jack and his insanity.
 There are spirits there, sure, but there are spirits in many hotels across the country.
 What the Overlook does in the film is simply push and prod Jack toward his rampage.
 It takes a damaged man and allows him to follow his own path to murder.

 As we all know, Wendy and Danny escape in the novel because the hotel explodes.
-In the film, they escape because Jack freezes to death ion the maze.
-As a horror fiends, which version is more terrifying for you?
+In the film, they escape because Jack freezes to death in the hedge maze.
+As a horror fan, which version is more terrifying for you?
 In one scenario, the evil is defeated.
 It forgets about its own faulty boiler and is destroyed.
 In the film, the hotel still stands.
-It’s spirits still walk the halls and bathe in Room 237.
-They will still be there the next time a family wants to spend the winter roaming its halls.
+Its spirits still walk the halls and sashay around in Room 237.
+They’ll still be there the next time a family wants to spend the winter roaming its halls.
 This permanence is why I tend to side with Kubrick’s version of the Overlook.
 In the novel, a haunted hotel is blown up and the threat is over.
-In the film, however, the hotel stands, its ghost haunt, and the axes are still in the shed for the next caretaker who accepts the position.
+In the film, the hotel stands, its ghosts haunt, and its axes are still in the shed for the next caretaker.

 King describes the main difference between his work and Kubrick’s film like this: “The book is hot, and the movie is cold; the book ends in fire, and the movie in ice”.
-This may sound like a straightforward statement, seeing as the book ends with the Overlook being destroyed by a boiler explosion and the film ends with Danny luring Jack into the hedge-maze to freeze to death, but it is much more than that.
+This may sound like a straightforward statement, seeing as the book ends with the Overlook being destroyed by a boiler explosion and the film ends with Danny luring Jack into the hedge-maze to freeze to death, but it’s much more than that.
 He is describing the difference between Kubrick and himself.
-King is the warmth, the humanity in the story, while Kubrick is the cold artist who distances himself and the characters from true emotion and feeling.
-This is a fair metaphor for the different artistic styles of these two men, but in my mind it is not a condemnation of the film.
+King is the warmth, the humanity in the story, while Kubrick is the cold artist who distances himself and his characters.
+This is a fair metaphor for their different artistic styles, but in my mind it’s not a condemnation of the film.
 For me, fire burns out.
 Smoke settles and flames turn to embers.
 The sun may come up and winter may turn its pages into spring, but cold will always return.
-Cold always comes back to continue its feast, therefore making it the more permanent adversary.
+Cold always comes back to continue its feast, making it the more permanent adversary.

-“In the film [..] the hotel stands, its ghost haunt, and the axes are still in the shed for the next caretaker who accepts the position.”
+“In the film [..] the hotel stands, its ghost haunt, and the axes are still in the shed for the next caretaker.”

 Let me get this out in the open, I love Stephen King.
 He has gifted me with the characters and villains that I love most in the fictional world.
-He is the source of my passion for the horror genre and is, undoubtedly, the finest horror author that has ever lived.
-That being said, I think it is foolish to dismiss Kubrick’s adaptation of The Shining simply because King hates it with such a fervor.
-I have seen arguments online coming from people in all walks of life saying that The Shining is not a horror film, that it isn’t a true King adaptation or that 1997’s miniseries is the superior version because it sticks more closely to the novel.
+He is the source of my passion for the horror genre and is one of the finest horror author that has ever lived.
+That being said, I think it’s foolish to dismiss Kubrick’s adaptation of The Shining simply because King hates it.
+I have seen arguments online coming from people in all walks of life saying that The Shining is not a horror film, that it isn’t a true King adaptation, or that 1997’s miniseries is the superior version because it sticks more closely to the novel.
 That, I’m sorry to say, is nonsense.

-The Shining is one of the finest horror films ever made and it belongs on the upper-tier of King adaptations.
+The Shining is one of the finest horror films ever made and it belongs on the top-tier of King adaptations.
 On the film’s 38th anniversary, let’s let bygones be bygones and allow ourselves to disagree with The King for once.
-We can love both the novel and the film for what they are, and rejoice in the fact that we have two different, yet related stories about the Overlook Hotel that we get to enjoy.
+We can love both the novel and the film for what they are, and rejoice in the fact that we have two different stories about the Overlook Hotel that we get to enjoy.